apache/tajo/tajo-docs/src/main/sphinx/cli.rst

 Command-line Interface
 *****************************

-Tajo provides a shell utility for users.
-It is the command-line interface (CLI).
-Using the CLI, users can create or drop tables, inspect schema and query tables, etc. For reference, we named its name to tsql.
+Tajo provides a shell utility named Tsql.
+It is a command-line interface (CLI) where users can create or drop tables, inspect schema and query tables, etc.

 .. toctree::
   :maxdepth: 1